airm-ccb/airm-user-manual-1.3.0-testing/docs/usage/showcase.md

 ## Regulations & Means of compliance

-- The  [`PANS-IM`](https://store.icao.int/en/procedures-for-air-navigation-services-information-management-doc-10199), the ICAO Procedures for Air Navigation Services - Information Management, have recommendations for achieving a common understanding of the meaning of the information exchanged, which can be done by aligning with a global reference model, specifically the `AIRM`.
+- The  [`ICAO PANS-IM`](https://store.icao.int/en/procedures-for-air-navigation-services-information-management-doc-10199), the ICAO Procedures for Air Navigation Services - Information Management, have recommendations for achieving a common understanding of the meaning of the information exchanged, which can be done by aligning with a global reference model, specifically the `AIRM`.

 - The [`EUROCONTROL Specification on SWIM Information Definition`](https://www.eurocontrol.int/publication/eurocontrol-specification-swim-information-definition) has requirements to ensure that information definitions conform to the semantics of the `AIRM`.

+- The [`EASA DS-GE.SoC`](https://www.easa.europa.eu/en/document-library/certification-specifications/ds-gesoc-issue-1) addressing conformity assessment of ATM/ANS equipment identifies the `EUROCONTROL Specification on SWIM Information Definition` as applicable standard for SWIM, therefore making the conformance of information definitions to the semantics of the `AIRM` a hard requirement for SWIM in the European Union.

 ## Information Exchange Models